A Guide To The World’s Most Expensive Chicken Breeds (And Their Cheap Alternative)

 |Cost||$70 per unsexed chick||$20 hatching eggs|

-These birds are just as their nickname “Barnies” implies – they’re a friendly, plump backyard chicken pets that your whole family will love.
-They’re also dual purpose, good for eggs and meat.
-They’re so expensive because they are “uncommon” in the United States.
+These birds are just as their nickname “Barnies” implies – they’re friendly, plump backyard chicken pets that your whole family will love.
+They’re also dual-purpose, good for eggs and meat.
+The decent bloodlines that produce dark brown eggs are expensive because they are “uncommon” in the United States.

 Many people like Barnevelders for their double-laced coloring, meaning they look like they have blackish-blue feathers interwoven with brownish-red feathers, creating a beautiful coat.